What is Neighbourhood planning?

 Department for Communities and Local Government (DCLG)

 Locality is an organisation that can offer help to groups at all stages of the neighbourhood planning process.
-Locality has produced a guide to understanding neighbourhood planning.

 The Campaign to Protect Rural England (CPRE)